Ignite! Impact Awards

 Apply or Nominate Someone!

-Special Notes for Spring/Summer 2020: In light of current community events, we are expanding our Ignite!
-Impact Award program to focus on two key aspects of community recovery and healing:
+2021 Update: In light of the political and health events that occurred in 2020, we have expanded our Ignite!
+Impact Award program to focus on the following key aspects of community recovery and healing:

 - Solutions focused on immediate COVID-19 relief.